Vancouver’s main New Year’s Eve celebrations used to happen around Canada Place and included free concerts and fireworks

 - Sam the Astronaut – an Indie-Pop band from Port Moody

 A second stage used to offer free DJ music and other entertainment in Jack Poole Plaza beginning at 7:00 pm.
 Scheduled local DJs for the night in 2018 included DJ Seko, Rico Uno, Kutcorners and DJ Marvel.
 Rico Uno and DJ Marvel played the previous year as well, as did DJ Goodspin and Fresh Cut.
 The stage was usually located in Jack Poole Plaza on the far side of the Vancouver Convention Centre.

 In addition to the above two stages, the free New Year’s Eve celebrations from past years also included a number of outdoor Pop-Up Performance Zones featuring fire dancing and spinning shows, Neon Robots, yo-yo demonstrations and other popular acts.

 Indoor Premium Experience

 In addition to the above free street party and music venues, there also used to be a couple of ticketed event options to celebrate at and watch the fireworks from.
 See the following for details.

 Indoor Celebration Pass

-Last year the Indoor Celebration Pass cost around $69 per person and got ticket holders into the Vancouver Convention Centre and access to the Celebration Zone, family-friendly activities and a couple of dance rooms.
+The Indoor Celebration Pass in 2019 cost around $69 per person and got ticket holders into the Vancouver Convention Centre and access to the Celebration Zone, family-friendly activities and a couple of dance rooms.

 In 2019, the evening featured DJ music with DJ Flip-Out and the Decibel Collective.
 Also indoors, the JRfm Party Stage featured country music with DJ jaXon Hawks and live music with country-soul singer Shawn Austin and West Coast country musician Shylo Sharity.